 Casualties,to the dismay of numerous naysayers have been remarkably low at under 30 KIA for a force of roughly 1600,though ALS have lost hundreds which has not astonished those with regional military/security experience.
 The majority of these 'experts,'including Kenyans are unaware this is the army's second real shooting war,again with the same foe.
 Just after independence Kenyan Somalis clamoured to join their kin against the border.
 When attempts at amalgamation of the 90% majority Somali NEP were refused they began a secession attempt lasting 5 years that became known as the shifta war.
 Like all Somali attempts at armed aggression it was brutal but not a success.
 After a peace treaty was signed in 1967 the defeated insurgents resorted to simple banditry causing a long running security problem throughout the NEP that only ended a decade or so ago.

 As of now the KDF seems to be impatient with the political dictates of engaging putative Jubbaland leaders and is stepping up the pace.
 The entire border strip is under control along with upper and lower Jubba,an area of some 120,000 km2.
 Kismayu port,ALS HQ,the prize is surrounded with all nearby towns pacified.
 Piracy has declined drastically with 46 reported attacks this year against 222 the whole of 2011:In June Matt Hipple made his case in this blog that international naval operations had little or nothing to do with the current decline in piracy.
-He argued that the Kenyan invasion of Somalia and continued operations by the multi-national forces of AMISOM, as well as armed private security forces onboard commercial vessels were the decisive factors behind the recent drop in pirate attacks.
+He argued that the Kenyan invasion of Somalia and continued operations by the multi-national forces of AMISOM, as well as armed private security forces onboard commercial vessels were the decisive factors behind the recent drop in pirate attacks.http://cimsec.org/who-defeated-the-somali-pirates/

 The operation, still incomplete is in its final stages which will unfold as inevitably as Friday follows Thursday.
 The majority of Somalis in the south are tired of famine and bloodletting brought about by the ALS version of Islam who in a strange move even banned wearing of bras in their territory along with other medieval diktats beyond the scope of this post!
 In pacified areas the people themselves provide intel and often unmask enemy hideouts improving security which has seen the return of aid agencies who had long fled terrorist hegemony.
 In these areas at least,the KDF has definitely turned the corner.